position Head Coach

 “As a program, we will strive to honor the legacy of the past 25 years by being engaged students, athletes and stewards of society,” Sweeney said.
 “We remind ourselves often that we stand on the shoulders of giants and with that sentiment in mind, we are eager to get started.
 Thank you Janine and Gene (Smith) for the opportunity.
 Go Bucks!”

 Sweeney returned to her alma mater as an assistant coach for the Buckeyes in August 2016.
 She came back to Ohio State after spending the previous year as a volunteer assistant at California-Berkeley, helping the Bears to a national championship in May 2016.

 Prior to her one season in Berkeley, Sweeney spent two seasons as an assistant coach at Indiana where she was responsible for all aspects of the walk-on program, including recruiting, development and training.
 She helped the Hoosiers to 11th-place finishes at the NCAA championships in 2014 and 2015.

-During both her seasons in Bloomington Sweeney and the IU coaching staff was named the 2014 and 2015 CRCA Regional Staff of the Year and earning National Coaching Staff of the Year honors in 2014 after guiding the Hoosiers to their first-ever appearance in the NCAA championship.
+During both of her seasons in Bloomington, Sweeney and the IU coaching staff was named the 2014 and 2015 CRCA Regional Staff of the Year and earned National Coaching Staff of the Year honors in 2014 after guiding the Hoosiers to their first appearance in the NCAA championships.

-As a student-athlete at Ohio State from 2009-12 she was a two-time top-five finisher at the NCAA Rowing Championships and a Big Ten Champion in 2011.
-She also was a four-time academic All-Big Ten selection and a distinguished scholar in 2011 and 2012.
-She is in the process of finishing her master’s degree from Saint Mary’s College.
+As a student-athlete at Ohio State from 2009-12 Sweeney was a two-time Top 5 finisher at the NCAA Rowing Championships and a Big Ten Champion in 2011.
+She also was a four-time Academic All-Big Ten selection and a Big Ten Distinguished Scholar in 2011 and 2012.